Top 15 Best Evernote Alternatives You Can Use

 Price: Free

-While Evernote has a note sharing feature, it is not as robust as many other options out there.
+While Evernote has a note-sharing feature, it is not as robust as many other options out there.
 If your main problem with Evernote is that it doesn’t efficiently allow you to share notes with your team members then you should try out Noetjoy.
-Notejoy is an incredible note-taking application which takes note sharing to the next level.
+Notejoy is an incredible note-taking application that takes note-sharing to the next level.

 In the app, all your notes are arranged in libraries.
 You have a personal library where you can save all your private notes.
 Then there are shared libraries which contain notes you have shared with other users.

 Once you share a library with someone, all the notes saved in the library are automatically shared with them.
 Then you can collaborate with other users on that note.
-In fact, Notejoy even brings a real-time chat feature which you can use while taking notes.
+Notejoy even brings a real-time chat feature that you can use while taking notes.

-Other features of the app include pinned notes, image galleries support, support for any kind of documents including word, PDFs, Google Doc, and more, markdown support, tags, and more.
+Other features of the app include pinned notes, image gallery support, support for any kind of document including word, PDFs, Google Docs, and more, markdown support, tags, and more.
 All these features make Notejoy great for people who like to work in shared spaces.
-If Evernote was unable to meet your note sharing needs, you should give Notejoy a chance.
+If Evernote was unable to meet your note-sharing needs, you should give Notejoy a chance.

 Supported Platforms: Windows, macOS, Android, iOS, and Web